-Border Crossing: Zambia to Botswana at the Kazungula Bridge
+Zambia to Botswana - Livingstone to Kazungula - Kazungula Bridge

 Posted: September 22 2023 | Tagged: Zambia, Botswana, Border Crossings

-Having spent 10 days in Livingstone, backpacking Victoria Falls, the Railway Museum, the Livingstone Museum and walking with White Rhinos in the Mosi-Oa-Tunya National Park, I was keen to get moving.
+After spending 10 days in Livingstone, backpacking Victoria Falls, the Railway Museum, and the Livingstone Museum and walking with White Rhinos in the Mosi-Oa-Tunya National Park, I took a shared taxi from Livingstone to Kazungula and then had the driver take me across the Kazungula Bridge as far as the Botswana immigration.

-Having spent 10 days in Livingstone, backpacking Victoria Falls, the Railway Museum, the Livingstone Museum and walking with White Rhinos in the Mosi-Oa-Tunya National Park, I was keen to get moving.
+After spending 10 days in Livingstone, backpacking Victoria Falls, the Railway Museum, and the Livingstone Museum and walking with White Rhinos in the Mosi-Oa-Tunya National Park, I took a shared taxi from Livingstone to Kazungula and then had the driver take me across the Kazungula Bridge as far as the Botswana immigration.

 The Kazungula Bridge links Zambia and Botswana.
 It is 923m in length and was built in a curved fashion so as to avoid crossing into into Zimbabwean territory.
 You can read more about the Kazungula Bridge on Wikipedia.